PeterCamilleri/mystiko/README.md

     $ gem install mystiko

-The mystiko gem itself will soon be found at: ( https://rubygems.org/gems/mystiko )
+The mystiko gem itself is found at: ( https://rubygems.org/gems/mystiko )

 ## Usage

-TODO: Write usage instructions here
+Mystik&oacute; is both a ruby gem and a command line utility.

 ## Princples of Operation